angel-sinn/LHL_Scheduler/README.md

 - Users are able to book interviews while specifying an interviewer
 - Users are able to navigate through the days to check for available slots
 - Users can easily edit their interviews
-- Users can cancel their interviews with a confirmation message showing prior to delete
+- Users can cancel their interviews with a confirmation prompt prior to deleting
 - Users can easily see how many slots are remaining per day
 - Multiple users can book or cancel interviews simultaneously with live updates
+- Application makes API requests to load and persist data.
+No data is lost after a browser refresh.

 ## Final Product